DavidVentura/blog/blog/raw/mozilla-translate/POST.md

 I found the lib in `ANDROID_SDK/emulator/lib64`, so added I added the path to `LD_LIBRARY_PATH` and hit the same error with `libQt6WebChannelAndroidEmu.so.6`, repeating the process, adding `ANDROID_SDK/emulator/lib64/qt/lib` to `LD_LIBRARY_PATH`, the emulator starts up!

 Now, we just need to convince this `qemu` wrapper to enable AVX on the guest.
-Reading the emulator's `--help`, I found out that there's a flag `-qemu ..` which passes all further arguments directly to qemu, so le'ts spawn an emulator with AVX support
+Reading the emulator's `--help`, I found out that there's a flag `-qemu ..` which passes all further arguments directly to qemu, so let's spawn an emulator with AVX support

 ```bash
 cd $ANDROID_SDK/emulator